 Nigel started his racing career at 14 riding for Fulke Walwyn.
 He rode a number of winners over fences and on the flat as an amateur.
 He has served in the Military, on Stud Farms in New Zealand, the US and the UK and train privately at Stetchworth Park Stud.
 He is a member of the TBA Council and won the TBA Dominion Prize for services to Racing and Breeding.

 Welsh by birth and optician by profession, Gaynor rode before she could walk and is fiercely passionate about all things equine.
-She fell in love with Newmarket when she came to the races 24 years ago and has now lived here for four years.
+She fell in love with Newmarket when she came to the races 24 years ago and has now lived here for several years.
 She has been racing around the world, including Australia, France, Dubai and Wales!

 In his early life Richard was a journalist in East Anglia before moving into public relations, working mainly in London.
 He has lived in the Newmarket area for over 40 years and, with family connections to the world of horseracing, he has developed a keen interest in the bloodstock industry.

 Frankie spent her early life in show business, travelling the world, and then had a successful career in tourism and hospitality.
 She has been a qualified Blue Badge Guide for over 15 years and is passionate about the history of Newmarket and how the ‘Home of British Horseracing’ developed.

 Al Basti Equiworld is the proud suppliers of feeds, feed supplements, veterinary medicines and other horse requisites to the equine industry.
 The company was established in 1998 and have quickly become pioneers in the equine industry.
 Al Basti have always recommended and introduced the best quality natural products which have shown a very good response from the market.